mkrupczak3/Katoolin-Robust/README.md

 # New in this fork (from [Katoolin](https://github.com/LionSec/katoolin))
 Installs of multiple packages are performed sequentially rather than in bulk, so the install process doesn't fail if one or more packages fails to install

+# Forker's note:
+If you are interested in maintaining this fork as a hard fork alternative to Lionsec's Katoolin (non responsive to PR's and issues) please create an issue and assign me as a assigne and I'll consider transfering ownership.
+PR's are also welcome.

 # Features
 - Add Kali linux repositories
 - Remove kali linux repositories